soumikp/project625/README.md

 2. The [/figures](https://github.com/soumikp/project625/tree/main/figures) folder contains the figures created for this report.

 3. The [markdown file](https://github.com/soumikp/project625/blob/main/report.Rmd) may be used to generate the report.
 Please note, some libraries may need to be installed.
 The [report](https://github.com/soumikp/project625/blob/main/report.html) may be too large for Github to display on their website.
 Please consider downloading the repository and reading the report.
-Alternatively, please find an html copy of our report [here](https://rpubs.com/soumikp/706808).
-A pdf copy of our report (excluding figures and tables) may be found [here](https://github.com/soumikp/project625/blob/main/report_no_figures_tables.pdf)
+Alternatively, please see an [html copy](https://rpubs.com/soumikp/706808) of our report.
+A [pdf copy](https://github.com/soumikp/project625/blob/main/report_no_figures_tables.pdf) of our report (excluding figures and tables) is also available.

 Thank you for giving us the opportunity to learn so many new things in this course!
 Happy holidays!